drk1wi/Modlishka/README.md

 -   Support for majority of 2FA authentication schemes (by design).
 -   No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically).
 -   Full control of "cross" origin TLS traffic flow from your victims browsers (through custom new techniques).
 -   Flexible and easily configurable phishing scenarios through configuration options.
 -   Pattern based JavaScript payload injection.
 -   Striping website from all encryption and security headers (back to 90's MITM style).
 -   User credential harvesting (with context based on URL parameter passed identifiers).
 -   Can be extended with your ideas through plugins.
 -   Stateless design.
 Can be scaled up easily for an arbitrary number of users - ex. through a DNS load balancer.
--   Web panel with a summary of collected credentials and user session impersonation (beta).
+-   Web panel with a summary of collected credentials and user session impersonation (beta POC).
--   Backdoor free ;-).
+-   Backdoor free ;-) ...
 -   Written in Go.